Manhunt underway in deadly Istanbul nightclub attack

 Tunisia's Foreign Ministry, in a statement posted on its Facebook page, said two Tunisian nationals died in the attack.

 Two people from India were killed, according to the Twitter account of Indian Prime Minister of External Affairs, Sushma Swaraj.
-He identified the them as Kushi Shah and Abis Rizvi.
-Rizvi is the son of a former Member of Parliament, Rajya Sabha.
+He identified them as Kushi Shah and Abis Rizvi.
+Rizvi is the son of a former parliament member Rajya Sabha.

 The Saudi consulate in Istanbul confirmed in a statement that a number of the victims were Saudis, but didn't say how many were injured or if any were killed.